adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 ### Provision to third parties

-Djinn Mentor does not provide personal data held to third parties without obtaining their consent except in the following cases.
+Djinn Mentor does not provide personal data held to third parties without obtaining consent except in the following cases.

 - Based on the law